Terraminator/thm-koth-tricks/README.md

 This trick creates a second file system and links a folder to it.
 After that this file system gets mounted read only and mounted over the original king file.
-In the end the unnecessary file system file system gets deleted.
+In the end the unnecessary file system gets deleted but the link still exists.

 Disadvantages:
 Can break the machine if used by noobs who dont understand what they are doing.
 The king file can be unmounted using umount -l king.txt.